Copyright © Media Law International 2021. All Rights Reserved.

 Global Leaders in Media Law Practice

 Al Tamimi & Company has a prominent position nationally and regionally, with emphasis on multiple media segments.
 The firm’s TMT group acts for film studios, advertisers and television companies.
-In work led by Fiona Robertson the team advised on a US motion picture production filmed nationally, negotiated production services agreements and local contracts for the production team.
+The team advised on a US motion picture production filmed nationally, negotiated production services agreements and local contracts for the production team.
 Lawyers also advised on campaign developments and television content production.

 Clyde & Co provides commercial media and broader TMT advice to a broad client base, global and national.
 With a high profile client list, the firm’s experience includes complex transactions.
 Head of division Joycia Young leads on media cases that include defamation, online media and regulatory matters.

 DLA Piper is highly regarded nationally and is frequently highlighted by peers for its media commitment.
 Primarily focussed on entertainment and sports, lawyers act on a range of cases from corporate to advisory.
 Led by regional managing partner Abdul Aziz A. AL-Yaqout, the media group assists with production and rights acquisitions and the exploitation of media rights and regulatory matters.

 Bird & Bird is widely respected by peers and noted for its TMT commitment.
 The firm’s practitioners have extensive media sector experience that includes regulatory and commercial advice.
 Well regarded by peers, the firm is notably recognised for its work on motion picture production, distribution, online media regulation and video games.